gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

 ---

-**Q:** When would I choose gatsby over next js — f_youngblood
+**Q:** When would I choose Gatsby over next js — f_youngblood

-**A:** Gatsby and Next are similar in many respects, but Gatsby is hyper-focused on baking performance in by default and in the ecosystem with approaches like the offline-plugin, etc. Personally I'd default to starting with gatsby and move to next only if I couldn't find a way to prerender my SEO critical applications.
+**A:** Gatsby and Next are similar in many respects, but Gatsby is hyper-focused on baking performance in by default and in the ecosystem with approaches like the offline-plugin, etc. Personally I'd default to starting with Gatsby and move to next only if I couldn't find a way to prerender my SEO critical applications.

 — biscarch